milgra/tutorials/clojure-by-examples.md

 * Prerequisites
 * Basics
 * Core functions
-* Enter the editor
+* Lexical bindings

 ## Prerequisites

 Download clojure to your platform and start it in a terminal by typing ```clojure```.
 It starts up the clojure REPL, the read-eval-print loop, an interactive environment where we can practice clojure.
+Press CTRL+D to cancel the actual expression, press ENTER to evaluate it.

 ## Basics